v5ma/selfawarenetworks/b0145ywhisper.md

 ---------------------------------------------------------------------------------------------------------------

-Yeah, so Michael Grasio thinks that consciousness might be like a module that you add it and
+Yeah, so (it seems like) Michael Graziano thinks that consciousness might be like a module that you add it and

-then suddenly it can have the concept of self.
+Then suddenly (the brain) can have the (emergence of a self aware self).

 I think that's incorrect.